 We consulted these works while writing this handout.
 This is not a comprehensive list of resources on the handout’s topic, and we encourage you to do your own research to find additional publications.
 Please do not use this list as a model for the format of your own reference list, as it may not match the citation style you are using.
 For guidance on formatting citations, please see the UNC Libraries citation tutorial.
 We revise these tips periodically and welcome feedback.

 Modern Language Association.
 2016.
 MLA Handbook, 8th ed.
-New York: The Modern Language Association of America, 2016.
+New York: The Modern Language Association of America.

 This work is licensed under CC BY-NC-ND 4.0